 Jack Creek Preserve offers a valuable venue for partners to conduct research.
 We invite nonprofits, local, federal, and state agencies, schools, students and others to use our property for research opportunities.
 Please contact us if you are interested in utilizing the Preserve's property.

-The Jack Creek Preserve has an established partnership with Montana State University (MSU.
-The university uses the Preserve for a variety of research, allowing consistent data collection year after year conducted by an ongoing cohort of students in their ecology, geology and earth sciences programs.
+The Jack Creek Preserve has an established partnership with Montana State University (MSU).
+The University uses the Preserve for a variety of research, allowing consistent data collection year after year conducted by an ongoing cohort of students in their ecology, geology, and earth sciences programs.
 MSU also takes advantage of our facilities to conduct week-long summer programs for students in their Masters of Science and Education Programs.
-The Preserve further provides scholarships to undergraduate students at MSU in the field of natural resource conservation.
+The Preserve further provides scholarships to undergraduate and graduate students at MSU in the field of natural resource conservation.

 Below are some examples of research being conducted at the Preserve in 2018.